 This small state on the East Coast may not have as many serious problems with drugs as bigger cities but experiences its share due to its geographic location.
 Delaware’s proximity to New York City and Philadelphia makes it a target for traffickers looking to move their product.
-In 2008, the U.S. Drug Administration said the opiate heroin was one of the most popular, accessible and trafficked illegal drugs in the state.
+In 2008, the U.S. Drug Administration said the opiate heroin was one of the most popular, accessible, and trafficked illegal drugs in the state.
 Like other U.S. cities, heroin is often the go-to drug for people who become hooked on prescription opiates such as OxyContin but need a cheaper, more obtainable alternative.
 Cheaper, high-purity heroin has become increasingly available across the country.
-Opioids attach to receptors in the brain and body and can lead quickly to tolerance and dependence with prolonged use or abuse.
-The increase in the number of prescriptions being written for opiates is a factor in the increasing number of cases involving diversion and abuse.
+Opioids attach to receptors in the brain and body and can lead to tolerance and dependence with prolonged use or abuse.
+The increase in the number of prescriptions being written for opiates is a factor in the increasing number of diversion and abuse cases.

 Patients Choose the Waismann Treatment over Delaware Detox Centers